 - 27.1 When it comes to the prevention, management and reporting of COVID-19, please refer to the Academy's Reopening Risk Assessment for further guidance.
 See the COVID-19 Hub for copies of recent Risk Assessments.

 - 27.2 This health and safety policy links to the following policies:

 - a) First aid

-- b) Risk assessment

-- c) Supporting pupils with medical conditions
+- b) Supporting pupils with medical conditions

-- d) Accessibility plan
+- c) Accessibility plan

-- e) Academy Reopening Risk Assessments

-- f) Academy Outbreak Management Plans
+- d) Academy Outbreak Management Plans

-- g) Code of Conduct
+- e) Code of Conduct